TACC/SpRay/README.md

 The file extension for a scene file is spray.
 The scene file describes light sources in the scene and the surfaces in each domain.

-Here is the scene file we used to render two isosurfaces.
+Here is a scene file you may have used to render the two isosurfaces.
 It has two light sources and two domains.
 ```
 # filename: wavelet.spray